LauraLouu/cartosquad/Guide/projections.md

 Because of the structure of map tiles (size usually being 256 by 256px), the map needs to be rectangular to be divided evenly into tiles so that a square aspect ratio is used at a maximal latitude of approx. 85.05 degrees.
 Another attribute of the projection is, that there are no special restriction: when zooming out of the OSM map it can be seen, that the map is repeated in west and east direction.
 The projection is also called Google Mercator (EPSG:900913),Spherical Mercator or Pseudo Mercator (EPSG:3857).
 Figure below shows the projection in combination with the Tissot’s Indicatrix to emphasize the distortion.

 ::: tip The true Size
 To demonstrate how much distortion exists in well known web maps using Webmercator projection, such as Google Maps, check out [the true size](http://thetruesize.com) of countries.
 :::

+Have a look at this beautiful, interactive website about Mercator and his maps: [Mercator.
+It's a flat, flat world!](https://mercator.tass.com/)

 ## Spilhaus projection